kneekicka/test/README.md

 5) Go to your favourite browser and type following into your url - "http://localhost:3000"

-6) To enter the app just type in login form ligin: admin, password: admin
+6) To enter the app just type in login form login: admin, password: admin